dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

   For **User Affinity**, choose whether devices with this profile enroll with or without an assigned user.

  - **Enroll with user affinity** - Choose for devices that belong to users and that need to use the company portal for services like installing apps.
+User affinity requires [WS-Trust 1.3 Username/Mixed endpoint](https://technet.microsoft.com/library/adfs2-help-endpoints).
+[Learn more](https://technet.microsoft.com/itpro/powershell/windows/adfs/get-adfsendpoint).

  - **Enroll without user affinity** - Choose for device unaffiliated with a single user.
 Use for devices that perform tasks without accessing local user data.
 Apps like the Company Portal app don’t work.